ViGouRCanberra/GithubStars/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## External libraries added

+`dateAgo Pipe from Github`
+- Added this snippet from Github to enable me to do the "30 days ago"

+`Bootstrap v4`
+- Added Bootstrap for its grid layout ability and helpere CSS
+- Used the CDN for this assignment, but would rather prefer a downloaded copy for prod.
+You never know when a DDOS distrupts services.
+- Used Bootstrap instead of Angular Material because it is what I'm familiar with, and could do the styling I wanted quickest.
+Also used v4 instead of v5 for the same reason.
+Didn't want to take a change on possible differences to what I'm used to.